COVESA/dlt-daemon/doc/dlt.conf.5.md

 ## RS232Baudrate

-The used serial baud rate, if serial loggin is enabled.
+The used serial baud rate, if serial logging is enabled.
 The RS232DeviceName must be set to enable serial logging.

     Default: 115200